cldeluna/creds_in_env/README.md

 ###### Interactively add the key as an environment variable

 The first, and default, is to interactively set an environment variable with the key.
-This method can be done with just python (no extra modules for key manipulation), although the script requires the **requests** module for the REST API interactions.
+This method can be done with just Python (no extra modules for key manipulation), although the script requires the **requests** module for the REST API interactions.

 ###### Store the key in a .env file